 NEC Group Arenas

-The NEC Group Arenas - Resorts World Arena, formerly the Genting Arena and Arena Birmingham, formerly Barclaycard Arena - are committed to delivering sustainable and environmentally sound events.
+The NEC Group Arenas - Resorts World Arena, formerly the Genting Arena and Utilita Arena Birmingham, formerly Barclaycard Arena - are committed to delivering sustainable and environmentally sound events.
 Both operate a ‘Greener Arenas’ initiative which encourages all employees, clients and customers to be environmentally-friendly, be it through recycling waste and turning off lights in offices, using recyclable food packaging, or individual projects like the water-saving Ureco system.

 - A 40 metre green 'living wall’ sits outside Resorts World Arena.
 Rising in steps from 3 metres to 5.5 metres as visitors approach the arena, it features over 15,000 shrubs, ferns, ornamental grasses and hardy perennials - over 100 plants for every square metre of wall

 - A Combined Heat and Power (CHP) Generator installed on the site of the nearby International Convention Centre (ICC), provides chilled water for air-conditioning, electricity and hot water for heating Utilita Arena Birmingham, formerly the Barclaycard Arena, ICC and other buildings in the immediate vicinity.
 This district-based scheme includes a publicly visible carbon calculator that keeps track of the carbon dioxide savings, minimising the Arena’s carbon footprint and providing the ability to sell carbon credit

 - Energy saving light sensors have been fitted throughout both Arenas, along with reduced energy LED lighting, where possible, to reduce the amount of electricity that is used.
 There is a strict switch-off procedure in place to ensure that no extra energy is used in event spaces or offices.
 All equipment and lights are switched off when not in use, and this is policed by the venue security teams